stromtutorial/stromtutorial.github.io/steps/step-10/01-the-likelihood-class.md

 __Number of partials__

-> This is twice the number of partials (also known as partials arrays or conditional likelihood arrays), and should equal the number of internal nodes _plus_ the number of tips (if tip partials are being used) or twice the number of internal nodes (if tip states are being used).
-Why twice?
-Planning ahead, we will eventually want two copies of every partial so that we can revert from failed Metropolis-Hastings proposals without having to recalculate partials (which is expensive).
-Right now, we don't need the extra copies, but it seems prudent to write code now with the ultimate goal of MCMC in mind.
+> This is the number of partials (also known as partials arrays or conditional likelihood arrays), and should equal the number of internal nodes _plus_ the number of tips (if tip partials are being used) or the number of internal nodes (if tip states are being used).

 __Number of sequences__

-> This is the number of observed sequences, which would equal the number of taxa if we were storing leaf states directly.
-Because the leaf states are being supplied as partials, however, we set this value to 0.
+> This is the number of observed sequences, which equals the number of taxa if we are using tip states or 0 if using tip partials.

 __Number of states__